jshtok/RepMet/README.md

 to test it.
 Note that a separate benchmark file is produced for each test_case.

+## Full model training
+The code for pretraining the model on a large dataset of auxiliary categories is executed with the function `fpn_end2end_train_test.py`.
+Its input argument is the path to configuration file, containing all the data, model and training parameters:

+`python ./experiments/fpn_end2end_train_test.py --cfg=./experiments/cfgs/resnet_v1_101_voc0712_trainval_fpn_dcn_oneshot_end2end_ohem_8.yaml`

+The dataset for the training is defined in the DATASET section of the configuration .yaml file.

 ## Options and features of this code package
 Please refer to the `parse_args()` routine in the  `few_shot_benchmark.py` for explanation on the various options available for execution.